Debunking the Myth of Bees’ Knees

 Bees knees referred to something that was extraordinary or excellent beyond compare.
 To have this popular bee quote expressed about you was a compliment of the highest sort.

-Ok, so does this phrase or idiom really have anything to do with bees?
-We don’t really know.
+We don’t really know if the phrase began in reference to honey bees.
 Some believe the colorful balls of pollen hanging on the lower section of worker bee legs were responsible for the term.

 Final Thoughts